Ivanna0803/command-line-readme-generator/README.md

 5. Give an answers on prompt questions
 6. Find your generated README.md file in the generated_README folder

-Also, you can watch walkthrough video:
+Also, you can watch walkthrough [video](https://drive.google.com/file/d/1fOdnz91iYDMM8MqeDqfoz4tRgacqXe8l/view)

 ## License
 ​